Food Resources, Delivery Services and Nutrition

 If you can’t get out to the grocery store, the groceries can come to you.

-Online Groceries refers to a grocery store that allows individuals to purchase grocery products online.
-There is usually a delivery charge for this service.
-There may also be a minimum order requirement, a pick-up fee and a possible fuel surcharge.
+Online Groceries refers to a grocery store that allows individuals to purchase grocery products online and have them delivered or ready for pick-up.
+There is usually a delivery charge for this service – there may also be a minimum order requirement, a pick-up fee, and a possible fuel surcharge.

 Bridgewater Family Service Center – Shopping Services for the Elderly provides services to home-bound elderly, so they can continue to live in the community.
 Contact the Somerset County Office on Aging for referral information: 1-888-747-1122 or 908-704-6346.